mkraft/with_locking/README.md

 # WithLocking

-A gem to execute a block of code and ensure that one does not execute other code until the block has completed executing.
+A gem for creating a semaphore using a pid file.

 ## Installation